Updated: July 1, 2019

 One suggested method of meeting these divergent outcomes – reducing government pension costs while bringing the system up to 90 percent funding – is to “re-amortize” or “restructure” the 1994 payment schedule by pushing the deadline beyond 2044 and changing the way the annual contribution is calculated.
 Essentially, the concept “refinances” state government’s pension “mortgage.”

-Two restructuring plans have been proposed formally, one by Gov. JB Pritzker and one by Ralph Martire, executive director of the Center for Tax and Budget Accountability.
+Two restructuring plans have been proposed formally, but not enacted – one by Gov. JB Pritzker and one by Ralph Martire, executive director of the Center for Tax and Budget Accountability.

 Discussion: In January 2013, Martire proposed replacing the current 50-year plan with a new 44–year funding schedule that would begin in the year the new plan is adopted.